dnschneid/crouton/README.md

-# crouton: Chromium OS Universal Chroot Environment
+# crouton_Penguin:in ice

-crouton is a set of scripts that bundle up into an easy-to-use, Chromium OS-centric chroot generator.
+crouton_Penguin is a set of scripts that bundle up into an easy-to-use, Chromium OS-centric chroot generator.
 Currently Ubuntu and Debian are supported (using debootstrap behind the scenes), but "Chromium OS Debian, Ubuntu, and Probably Other Distros Eventually Chroot Environment" doesn't